joseotaviorf/oh-my-pi/bietlejuice/dags/greenseer/greenseer.md

 ### Outputs

-We load the following tables into the datalake, updating only sessions created within 5 days:
+We load the following tables into the datalake, but only sessions updated in D-1:

 1. In datalake raw: